codepath/android_guides/Using-the-App-ToolBar.md

 </LinearLayout>
 ```

+**Note:** You'll want to add `android:fitsSystemWindows="true"` ([learn more](https://medium.com/google-developers/why-would-i-want-to-fitssystemwindows-4e26d9ce1eec)) to the parent layout of the `Toolbar` to ensure that the height of the activity is calculated correctly.

 As Toolbar is just a `ViewGroup` and can be **styled and positioned like any other view**.
 Note that this means if you are in a `RelativeLayout`, you need to ensure that all other views are positioned below the toolbar explicitly.
 The toolbar is not given any special treatment as a view.